8 of the Best Delivery Route Planning Software in 2023

 Route4Me also lets drivers upload media (such as photographs) to accompany any notes.

 Route4Me offers three tiers: the Route Management tier (which doesn’t feature route optimization), the Route Optimization tier (which only optimizes single-person routes), and the Route Optimization Plus tier.
-All three plans are a per-month fee.

 Route4Me also has its marketplace, which has features you can add to your monthly plan.
 For example, they offer a near-real-time tracking add-on, where there isn’t a lag between what your driver is doing and what Route4Me is reporting.

 If you’re managing 25 drivers or more, you’ll have to go for the Route4Me Optimization Plus tier to cover your multi-person capacity needs.

 This means paying a minimum of $349 per month.

 That’s expensive, especially if you add options that are already a given for other tools, like Circuit for Teams.